nma83/SDCardTrac/README.md

-SDCardTrac - An external storage tracking app for Android
+StorageTrac - An external storage tracking app for Android
 =========================================================

 Description
 -----------

-The SDcard storage tracker application is meant to:
+The storage tracker application has the following main features:

-1. Record changes to the file-system
+1. Record changes to the file-system using [inotify](en.wikipedia.org/wiki/Inotify)
 2. Report these changes to the user as a graph showing usage over time
-3. Alert about space-hogging stale data (yet to be implemented)

-Links:
+3. Search the recorded changes with file name
+Only the primary external storage device is supported as of now.
+There is a plan to extend to all available storage devices as exposed by Android framework.
+Allow a day or two after installing the app for it collect some data to display.

+Download APK at:
 * [XDA Dev DB](http://forum.xda-developers.com/android/apps-games/storagetrac-record-plot-changes-t2860608)
 * [F-Droid](https://f-droid.org/repository/browse/?fdid=com.nma.util.sdcardtrac)

-More documentation can be found here in this [Google doc](https://docs.google.com/document/pub?id=1Q0nKqhSEhYnrWML8Vk1b0qgkhIejjRnSrjsRRN-oB40).
+More technical documentation can be found in this [Google doc](https://docs.google.com/document/pub?id=1Q0nKqhSEhYnrWML8Vk1b0qgkhIejjRnSrjsRRN-oB40).

 Credits
 -------
-List of people who helped.

 * [GraphView](https://github.com/jjoe64/GraphView) for plotting.
-* [File chooser](http://www.dreamincode.net/forums/topic/190013-creating-simple-file-chooser/) used in the app.
+* [Icons](findicons.com) used in the app.